sarojbelbase/nepstonks/README.md

 <p align="center">
 <img src="media/nepalstonks.png" width="35%" height="auto"><br>
 <strong>
-A telegram channel that informs about the upcoming stocks and other investment oppurtunities that are announced inside Nepal.
+A telegram channel that informs about the upcoming stocks and other investment opportunities that are announced inside Nepal.
 </strong>
 </p>